Transpired solar collector values in the Seattle area

 equally as important as its cost.
 When a collector has the highest efficiency and the lowest cost of all other solar devices, it can

 be stated that it is, "the most cost-effective solar collector available".
-Sunreps' collectors meet this criteria.
+Sunreps' collectors meet that criteria.

-previously none existed.
-Sunreps' collectors represent a new style of technology for an old problem, making RTUs less costly to run.
+Sunreps' fabric solar collectors represent a new style of technology for an old problem, making RTUs less costly to run.

 A full display of all solar collector cost comparisons can be seen on a link at NREL: click here to view

 Note: NREL means The National Renewable Energy Laboratory a division of the US Department of Energy NREL scientist were awarded the patent for the original, "non-conductive transpired solar collector".